 We all know that open kitchen shelving is trendy and looks great, but is it very practical?
 We have found it to be very useful and has actually created more useable space for our kitchen.
 It has also shown to be easy in organizing and putting up dishes.
 In most cases, open shelving is much cheaper than cabinetry.
 This is always a great benefit.

 Although we love our wood DIY shelves, we probably will go with something a little different.
-Here are a few types of open shelving we are loving.
+Here are a few types of open kitchen shelves we are loving.

 Glass Across Windows